Feudal (game): Board layout

 The board is made up of four square panels, each comprising 12 x 12 movement spaces.
 The mountains and rough terrain are scattered throughout the board space.
 The separability of the four panels allows a variety of board layouts, as each may be freely turned to change the landscape of the board.

 Reception

 Games magazine included Feudal in their "Top 100 Games of 1980", calling it a "chess-like game" and noting that "The initial set-up is done simultaneously and secretly, so you face different types of strategic problems each game."

 Games magazine included Feudal in their "Top 100 Games of 1981", noting that "the initial set-up is done secretly, so the game is constantly surprising".

+Games & Puzzles felt that the ideal version of the game was the two-player version with each player having two armies, but concluded that there was "very little classifiable strategy".
+The Playboy Winner's Guide to Board Games thought that the game was not "entirely successful", with the fact that players moved all of their pieces each turn reducing the gambit and planning aspect of chess.

+Games magazine gave it 5/5 for originality and replayability.

 Feudal has received 950 ratings with an average rating of 5.92 (on a 1–10 scale) on Board Game Geek.
 Detractors complain that the game's complexity lends to an in-game analysis time that can potentially exceed opponents' span of interest; though the same can be said of the game of chess.